Disappearance of Claudia Lawrence: Last known whereabouts

-At 6:00am on the morning of 18 March 2009, Lawrence started her shift at Goodricke College's Roger Kirk Centre.
+At 6:00am on 18 March 2009, Lawrence started her shift at Goodricke College's Roger Kirk Centre.
 She completed her shift at 2:00pm and was recorded on CCTV leaving the college on foot a few minutes later.
+She accepted a lift from a coworker back home, before going out shopping.
 Around 3:00pm she was recorded on CCTV passing a shop in Melrosegate near her home and was seen by a neighbour.
 During the course of the evening Lawrence spoke to both her father and mother on her mobile phone.
 Her mother described Lawrence's mood as normal and relaxed.
-The two women discussed celebrating the forthcoming Mother's Day.
-Lawrence told her mother she was at home and that she planned to retire early since she would have to rise before 5:00am the next day in order to walk to work, her car being under repair.
+The two discussed celebrating the forthcoming Mother's Day.
+Lawrence told her mother she was at home and that she planned to retire early since she would have to rise before 5:00am the next day in order to walk the 1.6 miles to work, as her car was having an engine replaced.
 She sent a final text message from her mobile phone at 8:23pm and a final incoming text was received at 9:12pm.
 Thereafter nobody is known to have seen or heard from Lawrence.